Paying Is A Pain

-Anodyne returned to his normal size and stood next to Appretend, while she remained still Anodyne motioned to move forward but stopped as he noticed her standing still.
+Anodyne returned to his normal size and stood next to Appretend; while she remained still, Anodyne motioned to move forward but stopped as he noticed her standing still.

 The body that fell from the sky was still squirming, even after their throat had been turned into a floral decoration.
 Quickly the rest of their body started to break out with more mushrooms till they were completely consumed.
-Their mound blending into the field of small mushrooms that sprouted everywhere.
-Eventually the dead god turned into the same collection of ore as all dead gods do.
+Their mound blended into the field of small mushrooms that sprouted everywhere.
+Eventually, the dead god turned into the same collection of ore as all dead gods do.

 “This is a graveyard!
 Do we need to be respectful and not touch them?”

-“Actually, the opposite, he does not see death as a negative but a positive.
-Death is a sign of new life, it would be more offensive to avoid the graves as you would be showing a fear of death.”
+“Actually, the opposite; he does not see death as a negative but a positive.
+Death is a sign of new life; it would be more offensive to avoid the graves as you would be showing a fear of death.”

-“well I currently have a great fear of death, making this situation a little uncomfortable.”
+“Well, I currently have a great fear of death, making this situation a little uncomfortable.”

 Anodyne felt the hairs on his neck rise as he realized that their target was no longer in sight.
 He heard footsteps from behind, and a deep, deathly voice spoke out from behind.

 “You bring a friend Appretend?
-I thought you had no friends, other than Plo.”
+I thought you had no friends other than Plo.”

-“Well Anodyne is not a friend.”
+“Well, Anodyne is not a friend.”
 Appretend turned to face her friend.
 “He is a business partner, and I am a little offended you don’t consider me a friend, friend.”

-Anodyne felt his stomach muscles tighten as a grotesque hand tightened around his shoulder, peering over he noted the plethora of fingers that bent in odd directions.
+Anodyne felt his stomach muscles tighten as a grotesque hand tightened around his shoulder; peering over, he noted the plethora of fingers that bent in odd directions.

-“Pleasure to meet you, I am Anodyne.
+“Pleasure to meet you; I am Anodyne.
 Who may I be talking to?”

 “I don’t know who you speak to, surely not me.
 For if you were to talk to me, you would turn face.”

 Anodyne pivoted on the spot and took in the figure before him.
 A large hulking mass of a man that seemed to be oblivious to his appearance.
 Tall and wide, half his body seemed near normal with only a few specs of rot.
-The other side of him seemed decayed, mushrooms and other plant life grew from his decomposing body.
+The other side of him seemed decayed; mushrooms and other plant life grew from his decomposing body.

 “Anodyne, you are?”

 Anodyne’s fear seemed to be smothered by his want for a cheap purchase.
-His eyes closed slightly and his voice deepened.
+His eyes closed slightly, and his voice deepened.